utnet-org/utility/docs/practices/testing/README.md

 every 5-6 hours.
 For the latest results look at the **second** run, since the first one has some tests still scheduled to run.

-# Test infrastructure
+# Test unc-infra.tructure

-Different levels of the reference implementation have different infrastructures available to test them.
+Different levels of the reference implementation have different unc-infra.tructures available to test them.

 ## Client